open-ephys-plugins/whitening-node/README.md

 Please follow the instruction in the [Open Ephys wiki](https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/1301643269/Creating+Build+files) for building this plugin.
 This plugin is developed in Visual Studio 2019 in Windows.
 It should also works in other Visual Studio verions or OS, but they are not tested.

 ## Notes
-- This plugin only apply whitening on data channel, so the channel type must be set properly.
+- This plugin only applys whitening on data channel, so the channel type must be set properly.